Back

 Export Property Research from Google Maps to CSV and GeoJSON

 Real estate and site-selection work often starts with pinned locations in Google Maps.
-Getting that data into your analysis tools — with coordinates — is where most teams hit a wall.
+Getting that data into your analysis tools, with coordinates, is where most teams hit a wall.

 For real estate and site-selection teams